Fire Alarm Categories Guide for UK Businesses

 Fire Alarm: M Category

-Overview: An L1 system offers the highest level of protection, with automatic fire detectors installed in all building areas, including occupied and unoccupied spaces such as voids, cupboards, and roof spaces.
+Overview: L1 systems deliver the highest level of life protection, using automatic fire detectors in all areas of a building.
+This includes both occupied and unoccupied spaces such as roof voids, cupboards, and service areas.

 Suitable for